Updated: Dec 23, 2022

 Q1: If you exactly predicted the COVID-19 virus in 2015, what would you do?
 How would you change your company to prepare for this threat?

-COVID-19 is the 6th pandemic of the century, fifth of the past decade, and we should expect more.
+We should expect more pandemics.
 The students graduate-level engineers in my class may have 50-year career-spans, and will need to find innovative ways to address these problems.
-With this as a landscape, what then is the purpose of business, and the products and services which businesses create?
+With this as a landscape...

-The lecture continues, and poses how might Systems Thinking (which is different than Systems Engineering) provides guidance on how to solve these problems.
+The lecture continues, and poses how might Systems Thinking provides guidance on how to understand the source of these problems.